rafaelsampaio/UmbrellaLogstashPipeline/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/rafaelsampaio/UmbrellaLogstashPipeline)

-This code is a set of [Logstash](https://www.elastic.co/logstash) pipeline to import [Cisco Umbrella logs](https://docs.umbrella.com/deployment-umbrella/docs/log-formats-and-versioning) from S3, filter and do some enrichment, then export them to Elastisearch.
+This code is a set of [Logstash](https://www.elastic.co/logstash) pipelines to import [Cisco Umbrella logs](https://docs.umbrella.com/deployment-umbrella/docs/log-formats-and-versioning) from S3, filter and do some enrichment, then export them to Elastisearch.
 There is one pipeline for each type of log (dnslogs, proxylogs, and iplogs) and they export to different indexes.

 Check [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html).